rzamoramx/core_banking_system_es_cqrs/README.md

 The system is built on Dapr (Distributed Application Runtime), showcasing how to leverage its components for building robust, scalable microservices.

 For Dapr's official documentation
- [read here](https://docs.dapr.io/concepts/overview/) is neccesary to understand the whole project.
+ [read here](https://docs.dapr.io/concepts/overview/) is neccesary to read to understand how this project leverages Dapr's building blocks.

 ## Architecture ##